 As good as it gets in September.
 Average temperatures come in at 73F for a daily hi with 45F allowing for comfortable evenings.
 5 days of rain say the stats.
 Yes, bring raingear.
 Afternoon thunderstorms are common and the larger ones can bring hail, downpours, wind.
 Raingearis good for keeping that ip off during the morning fishing session.
 First light at 6:15 with last light at 8:32.
 Of course all of the figures will fall with the shortening of daylight.

 Wet wading?
 Most are.
 Water temps are also agreeable at 65F as the peak and falling to 61F as the sun sets.
 Flows at 5K-ish.
+But this year probably below that mark.
+Currently at 4080cfs with water temps hovering about at 65F.
 They will remain the same for the month.
 Rarely do we see large movements in water this time of year.
 They water managers got this in the bag.
 A known amount of water in the reservoirs above us and consistent water levels are common in September.

-Weed levels are about a 7 on the 1-10 scale.
+Weed levels are about a 6 on the 1-10 scale.
 Some large islands and mats will keep the wade fisherman guessing.
-Weeds int eh water column can be considered as bad to those unfamiliar with then Mo River and the hurdles it provides for you the angler.
+Weeds in the water column can be considered as bad to those unfamiliar with then Mo River and the hurdles it provides for you the angler.
 Weeds will diminish somewhat during the month.
+We expect the weeds to continue for another month, or longer.
 And then some years…

-Trico’s: The Trico continues trough the month.
+Trico’s: The Trico continues through the month.
+Btu they are not strong this season and the fish are not fond of them either.
+Maybe a better reaction next year.
+Book your trips today for 2021!
 The best fishing is above Spite Hill.
 For the Trico deal.
 Daily hatches will keep you interested.
 Not a ton though.
 Spotty.
 Some areas of water do not produce as many as you would think.
-BE prepared to wander for a bit as it is not like th Tricos of the early July and August period.
+Be prepared to wander for a bit as it is not like the Tricos of the early July and August period.
 Nope.
 We are on the back end of the party.
 But we are still partying man.
 Just not as hard or as often.
 The Trico hatch is maturing I guess?
 Small spinners, techy small, painfully small patterns can get it done.
 Try the sunken Trico for more consistent hook up rates.
 If you dare.

 September Nymphing: The r August report is not as encouraging.
 Tougher nymph bite than normal.
 It may continue into this month as well.
 Dam nymphing which is historically epic has been somewhat slow.
 Yes a few fish are caught up there but not like the the circus it can be this time of year.
 So some are nymphing the am at the dam and hopper fishing the pm.